-5. Questions for reflection and discussion
+5. Questions for discussion

-This case describes a framework and a methodology developed by two highly qualified E&C professionals and their team in addressing issues of responsibility in Telia.
-The message is clear: legal opinions from expensive law firms that used to protect decision makers are not necessarily useful as protection against reputational damage or even legal responsibility.
-Companies' need to develop their own frameworks and take a clear stand on issues concerning responsibility and how to make their own business sustainable.
-Consequently, leaders are required to think for themselves and use their own judgement and "compass" to address and deal with highly complex issues.
+This case describes a framework and a methodology developed by two highly qualified E&C professionals in addressing issues of responsibility in Telia.
+The message is clear.
+The world is changing.
+Legal opinions from expensive law firms that used to protect decision makers are not necessarily useful as protection against reputational damage or even legal responsibility.
+Leaders are required to think for themselves and use their own judgement and "compass" to address and deal with highly complex issues.
 Developing and implementing a model and a methodology for addressing issues of responsible behavior is not an easy task.
-On the contrary, it is seemingly the very first step on a journey dedicated to make business responsible and more sustainable and ultimately the world a better place to live.
-The process described in Telia was triggered by a "scandal", relating to bad - or even criminal- business practice in Euroasia.
-A process of hard work which started in 2013, and which continues, gives some evidence of what needs to be done if a company ends up in big trouble.
-The proposition that a systematic and wellgrounded methodology is the key to come to grips with misconduct and lay the ground for responsible behavior, seems unquestionable.
-However, to make Telia a learning case for other companies, for other ethical and compliance teams and last but not lest for leaders and leadership on different levels, the following themes may be helpful for individual reflection as well as collective reflection and discussion.
+On the contrary, it is seemingly the very first step on a journey dedicated to make business more sustainable and the world a better place to live.
+The process described above was triggered by a "scandal" surfacing when investigating journalists discovered corruption as an integrated part of the business model put to practice in Eurasia.
+Or put differently, the lack of responsible behavior in a profitable part of a global company i.e. Telia Company.
+Without challenging the notion that responsible business is built on shared values and common understanding of what is right and wrong, and the proposition that a systematic and well-grounded methodology is the key to come to grips with responsible behavior, there is still room for more in-depth discussions.

-Setting up the process
+In order to initiate, enhance or further develop responsible behavior through responsible leadership in your own organization, the following questions may get the process going:

+SETTING UP THE PROCESS

-- One costume, different sizes Is the methodology of Responsible business and Ethics & Compliance the same in other businesses? - How important are different stakeholders/ what is the role of different stakeholders?
+- One costume, different sizes Is the methodology of Responsible business and Ethics & Compliance the same in other businesses?
+How could it be applied in your business? - How important are different stakeholders/ what is the role of different stakeholders?